Executive Director / Therapist

-Dr. Tracy Gibson is the driving force of FSLR&TP and she leads the organization as the Executive Director.
-Dr. Gibson earned a Bachelor of Science Degree in Sociology and Psychology at Troy University; a Master of Divinity and Biblical Counseling Degree at Regent University; a Master of Social Work Degree with concentration in Mental Health from Walden University. and a Doctorate Degree in Ministry and Biblical Counseling at Reach for the World School of Ministry.
-Currently, Dr. Gibson is working on her PhD in Social Work with Walden with a concentration in Family Studies & Intervention.
+Dr. Gibson received a Bachelor's Degree in Psychology & Social Science from Troy University, a Master’s of Divinity Degree from Regent University, and a Master of Social Work Degree with a concentration in Mental Health from Walden University.
+Dr. Gibson received a Doctorate Degree in Ministry with Biblical Counseling from Reach For The World School of Ministry and she is currently working on her Doctorate in Social Work with a concentration in Advanced Clinical Practice from Walden University.

 Dr. Gibson works with young girls and women ages 14 and up.
 She specializes in working with clients struggling with grief, depression, anxiety, trauma, life transitions, school issues and more.
 She has experience in the areas of mood disorders, personality disorders, adjustment disorders, women’s issues, faith development, trauma and self-esteem improvement.

 Dr. Gibson is not only a survivor, but an overcomer of childhood sexual abuse (to include a form of familial sex trafficking); sexual assault, suicidal ideology and domestic violence.

 Dr. Gibson discusses coping skills from a biblical and clinical perspective with SHE SHIFTED founder and Podcast host, Marsha Gill.

 Sherry Wilson, Cora's House Director